guybedford/jspm-beta-guide/creating-a-project.md

   </script>
 ```

-_Note that `jspm.browser.js` **must** be included before `jspm.config.js` as it sets the browser-specific paths that must be preset for `jspm.config.js` to work._

-_If you prefer running test apps in Chrome with the `--file-access-from-files` flag enabled to save spinning up a local server set the `jspm.browser.js` `baseURL: '.'` during init, or directly in the `jspm.browser.js` file._
+_If you prefer running test apps in Chrome with the `--file-access-from-files` flag enabled to save spinning up a local server set the `jspm.config.js` `browserConfig.baseURL: '.'` during init, or directly in the `jspm.config.js` file._

 We include `SystemJS.import` at the end of the body to ensure that the body container is already present when `test.js` runs.